peterpih/05_RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-Create a data set, number_of_steps, which is the total number of steps per day
+Create a data set: number_of_steps, which is the total number of steps per day

 ```r
 number_of_steps <-numeric()